Robert Destro: Career

-Destro is a professor of law at the Columbus School of Law and director of the Institute for Policy Research and Catholic Studies, both at The Catholic University of America.
+Destro is a professor of law at the Columbus School of Law at The Catholic University of America.
 He teaches at Catholic University since 1982 and served as an Interim Dean from 1999 to 2001.
-He also founded the Interdisciplinary Program in Law & Religion at Catholic University.
+He also founded the Interdisciplinary Program in Law & Religion and was director of the Institute for Policy Research and Catholic Studies from 2017 to 2019, both at Catholic University.

 Destro is a human rights advocate and a civil rights attorney with expertise in elections and employment law.
 His legal work includes collaboration with the Peace Research Institute Oslo in a fifteen-year dialogue among Muslim, Christian, and Jewish legal, business, and religious leaders in the United States and the Middle East and efforts promoting the release of political prisoners and prisoners of conscience in the Middle East.

 As a U.S. civil rights commissioner from 1983 to 1989, Destro focused on disability-, national origin-, and religious-based discrimination.
 From 1977 to 1982, he also served as General Counsel to the Catholic League for Religious and Civil Rights.
 He was also special counsel to the Ohio Attorney General and the Ohio Secretary of State on election law matters from 2004 to 2006.

 In 2011, Destro sent a report about the disappearance of Robert Levinson to the Federal Bureau of Investigation, and he also alerted the FBI about the involvement of the Fellowship Foundation.
 He also wrote a letter in mid-2011 to Ali Khamenei on the request of Douglas Coe, which was delivered to the Iranian ambassador in Paris.
 As a result, the ambassador requested an urgent meeting in October of that year, being days away from returning to Tehran; however, since Destro could not travel with such short notice, the Fellowship Foundation was represented at that meeting by Ory Eshel.
 The meeting took place on 30 October 2011 at the ambassador's residence.